Construction Bonds for Contractors: A Complete Guide

 What are construction bonds?

 A construction bond, also called a contract bond, is a type of surety bond that investors, owners, or public entities use for an extra layer of protection in construction projects.
-In short, these bonds act as insurance for clients – protecting them in case of contractor default (work is not completed per the contract).
+In short, these bonds act as insurance for clients – protecting them in case of contractor default (when work is not completed according to the contract).

 Every surety bond is a legally binding contract between three parties.
-In this case, the three parties are:
+In this case, the three parties are the contractor, project owner, and surety.

-A construction bond guarantees that a contractor performs the work according to the project’s specifications.
-The bond protects the owner financially, so they aren’t left high and dry if the contractor fails to finish the job or does shoddy work.
-It also protects the project owner against project disruptions and cash flow problems.
+Construction bonds guarantee that contractors perform their work according to project specifications.
+They protect project owners financially, so they aren’t left high and dry if their contractor fails to finish a job or does shoddy work.
+These bonds also protect project owners against project disruptions and cash flow problems.

 Check Your Pre-Qualification in 3 Minutes!

-• 4.
-The contractor agrees to complete the work according to the contract.
-They must be able to manage the project financially and perform the job to the quality specified in the agreement, avoiding contractor default.
-They do this by putting up a performance and payment bond.
+• The contractor agrees to complete the work according to the contract.
+They must be able to manage the project financially and perform the job to the quality specified in the agreement to avoid contractor default.
+This involves putting up a performance and payment bond.

 Why do contractors need construction bonds?